Strayer University: Faculty and students

-Many students receive financial assistance from federal government financial aid programs or education assistance programs operated by the U.S. Department of Defense and U.S. Department of Veterans Affairs; U.S. federal government sources accounted for 84.9 percent of Strayer's 2010 revenue.
-In addition, about one-quarter of students have tuition assistance from their employers.
+Many students receive financial assistance from federal government financial aid programs or education assistance programs operated by the U.S. Department of Defense and U.S. Department of Veterans Affairs.
+As of 2010, the U.S. federal government accounted for 84.9 percent of Strayer's revenue.
+Approximately one-quarter of Strayer students receive tuition assistance from their employers.

 Faculty

 In 2012, a United States Senate committee reported that, as of 2010, 83 percent of Strayer's 2,471 faculty members were employed part-time, and not required to do research.
 Strayer's online segment consists of 90 full-time instructors and 847 part-time instructors.

 Student outcomes

-According to research from the Brookings Institution, Strayer University students, as a whole, hold the fifth largest amount of US student loan debt, approximately $8 billion.
-The 5-year default rate of Strayer students is 31 percent, and the average repayment of debt after five years is -7 percent.

-According to the College Scorecard, Strayer University's 8-year graduation rate varies from 3 percent (Arkansas) to 26 percent (Virginia), depending on the campus.
+According to research from the Brookings Institution, Strayer University students hold approximately $8 billion in student loan debt, the fifth-largest among all U.S. colleges and universities.
+The 5-year default rate of Strayer students is 31%, and the average repayment of debt after five years is -6%.
+According to the College Scorecard, Strayer University's 8-year graduation rate varies from 3% (Arkansas) to 26% (Virginia), depending on the campus.
+Strayer is one of several for-profit schools which have been criticized for identifying as a university, since it does not offer Ph.D. programs.
+Most people who start their college studies at Strayer do not graduate.